-11 Brilliant Ways to Use A/B Testing Tool for Your Website
+11 Top Ways to Use A-B Testing Software for Your Website

 Today, when most businesses conduct their business online, they use websites to generate revenue either by driving traffic to the website or by converting website visitors to customers.
 Therefore, testing your website is as important as testing your products or services.

 But how do you test your website?

 In this article, we dive into the sea of possibilities that A/B testing, often called split testing, and list 11 brilliant ways how you can use it on your website.
 But before we set sail, let us first explain what A/B testing really is.

 As Denis Diderot, 17th Century French Philosopher once said, “There are three principal means of acquiring knowledge… observation of nature, reflection, and experimentation.
 Observation collects facts; reflection combines them; experimentation verifies the result of that combination.”
 Fast forward to today, not much has changed as Carrie Wang, growth architect at BCG Digital Ventures says, “Companies with the most successful products are constantly conducting user testing.
 But not all user testing is created alike — and not all user testing is appropriate for every product.”

 So, what exactly is A/B Testing?
 A/B testing (also known as split testing) is a testing methodology where two variants of the same website are shown to website visitors at the same time with the goal of finding which of the two performs better, usually by measuring conversion funnel.

 A/B testing is one of the most frequently used experimentation methods in marketing.
 Most often, it is used to test certain parts of a website such as advertisements, CTAs, and lead forms.
 To put it simply, you make two versions of a website that are identical in all aspects except one and compare how the two perform when placed against each other.
 A/B testing stands for a business strategy used to continuously improve your website although you can also use it for your digital marketing and email marketing campaigns.

 11 Ways How A/B Testing Can Help Improve Your Website